5 game-changing laundry hacks you need to know

 And then they have siblings.
-(And don’t even get us started on the husbands and partners…)
+(And don’t even get us started on husbands and partners…)

 Needless to say, when you have a family, managing the laundry becomes a full-time job in itself.
 The minute you think you’ve got it under control and you smile smugly to yourself, you turn around and your laundry is bursting at the seams once again.

-So we’ve pulled together a few helpful hacks we’ve learnt along the way, from speeding up drying time without a dryer (even during winter) to budget-friendly products and keeping stock of the socks.
+So, we’ve pulled together a few helpful hacks we’ve learnt along the way, from speeding up drying time without a dryer (even during winter) to budget-friendly products and keeping stock of socks.

 1. Use a dehumidifier

-Whether you live in an apartment or it’s cold and raining outside, sometimes you can’t avoid having to hang your clothes to dry inside.
-But not only does it usually take a long time to dry, it’s also adding unwanted moisture into the air in your home – which we know can lead to mould and dampness issues.
+Whether you live in an apartment or it’s cold and rainy outside, sometimes you can’t avoid having to hang your clothes to dry on a rack inside.
+But not only do they usually take a long time to dry, wet clothes are also adding unwanted moisture into the air in your home – which we know can lead to mould and dampness issues.

-Investing in a dehumidifier with a laundry setting can not only cut your drying time down drastically, it also helps you manage the moisture levels in your house at the same time.
-Bringing all that excess moisture into the home means once the clothes are dry – the moisture needs somewhere to go.
-The dehumidifier will manage this for you and maintain humidity at an optimum – and healthy – level.
+Investing in a dehumidifier with a laundry setting can not only cut your drying time down drastically, it also helps you manage the moisture levels in your house.
+Bringing all that excess moisture into the home means that once your clothes are dry, the moisture needs somewhere to go.
+A dehumidifier will manage this for you and maintain humidity at an optimum – and healthy – level.

 2. Pre-sort your clothes

 Who else lives with a permanent load of clean washing on their dining room table begging to be sorted and put away?